 But when there’s a pattern of irrational behavior, it’s best to deal with it asap.
 I’ll meet with my rep privately in my office and open with,

 Then I’ll wait for a response.
 It’s time like this where the trust built through mentoring, recognition, and 1-on-1s can pay huge dividends.
 A Rep who trusts me may be willing to discuss what is affecting his work.
-Once I know the reason, I may be able to help my Rep.
+Once I know the reason, I may be able to help.

 Reps won’t always be open.
-I’ve solicited the cooperation of a trusted to team member in some cases.
+Sometimes I’ve solicited the cooperation of a trusted to team member and asked if they know anything.
 Coworkers usually know more about each other than I do.
 If I’ve built trust with my team and they have confidence that I’m looking out for their best interests, this approach can be very effective for determining the root cause of “irrational behavior”.

 There’s always a reason behind someone’s seemingly “irrational” behavior – sometimes we just have to work a little harder to figure it out.